Apress/db-performance-at-scale/References.md

 ## Chapter 2 - Your Project, Through the Lens of Database Performance

+### Learn More
+- [DynamoDB Transactions Performance Testing](https://www.alexdebrie.com/posts/dynamodb-transactions-performance/) Alex Debrie (DeBrie Advisory) shares his assessment of how large of a performance cost is incurred with DynamoDB transactions

 ## Chapter 3 - Database Internals: Hardware and Operation System Interactions

 ### Learn More